Andre Gurode: Pre-draft

 He had offseason left knee surgery and missed the 2011 season training camp and three out of four preseason games.
 With the emergence of second-year player Phil Costa, he was released after the preseason following failed negotiations regarding a restructured contract.

-Baltimore Ravens (2011)
+Baltimore Ravens

-Gurode reportedly visited the Detroit Lions and New England Patriots before signing a 1-year, $3 million contract with the Baltimore Ravens on September 4, 2011.
+Gurode reportedly visited the New England Patriots before signing a 1-year, $3 million contract with the Baltimore Ravens on September 4, 2011.
+In the 2011 season, he appeared in 13 games and started five.

-Chicago Bears (2012)
+Chicago Bears

 On November 27, 2012, the Chicago Bears signed Gurode after losing guards Lance Louis and Chris Spencer to injuries sustained in a game against the Minnesota Vikings on November 25.
 He was waived by the Bears on December 11, 2012.

-Oakland Raiders (2013)
+Oakland Raiders

 On July 26, 2013, Gurode signed with the Oakland Raiders.
+He played in ten games and started four for the Raiders in the 2013 season.
 At the end of the 2013 NFL season, Gurode became a free agent.